- How is chronic myeloid leukemia treated?

 The different drugs can also have other side effects, some of which may be serious.
 Ask your doctor to expect.

-More information about the targeted drugs used to treat CML can be found in our document Leukemia: Chronic Myeloid.
+More information about the targeted drugs used to treat CML can be found in our detailed guide, Leukemia: Chronic Myeloid.